Discordanian/armagnac/README.md

 cargo install --path .
 ```

-Or just build and run from the repo:
+Or build and run directly from the repo:

 ```sh
 cargo build --release